Learning Paths are created using Markdown. You can use this section as a guide for how to format your content correctly.

 Code font`code font`

-You can add code snippets in the standard markdown format.
-You can also add additional options for the code snippet.
+You can add code snippets in the standard Markdown format.
+You can also add options to change how the code snippet is displayed.

 echo 'hello world'

-These are the range of options to add to a code snippet:
+These are the available options for code snippets:

 • Language highlighting